plgd-dev/doc/content/en/docs/features/control-plane/entity-tag.md

 RA -> EB: DeviceMetadataUpdated with\nTwinSynchronization.State = SYNCING
 RA -> CGW
 deactivate RA
-CGW -> RD++: Get latest ETAG from the all device resources RD -> Database: Get latest ETAG from the all device resources Database -> RD: The latest ETAG
+CGW -> RD++: Get N-latest ETAGs from the all device resources RD -> Database: Get N-latest ETAGs from the all device resources Database -> RD: The N-latest ETAGs
-RD -> CGW: The latest ETAG
+ RD -> CGW: The N-latest ETAGs
  deactivate RD
-CGW -> Device++: Batch observe resources with the latest ETAG alt Latest ETAG == highest ETAG among all device resources Device -> CGW: Respond with code VALID else Latest ETAG != highest ETAG among all device resources Device -> CGW: Current representation of resources with the current ETAG CGW -> RA++: BatchNotifyResourceChangedRequest with the current ETAG RA --> Database: Store ResourceChanged event that contains the current ETAG for each resource RA --> EB: Publish ResourceChanged event that contains the current ETAG for each resource return BatchNotifyResourceChangedResponse end
+CGW -> Device++: Batch observe resources with the latest ETAG alt N-latest highest ETAG == highest ETAG among all device resources Device -> CGW: Respond with code VALID else N-latest highest ETAG != highest ETAG among all device resources alt any from descendant ordered N-latest ETAGs == any ETAG from all device resources
+    Device -> CGW: Respond only with resources whose ETAG is greater than the condition, set the code to CONTENT and ETAG to the highest ETAG among all selected resources else any from descendant ordered N-latest ETAGs != any ETAG from all device resources Device -> CGW: Current representation of all resources, set the code to CONTENT and ETAG to the highest ETAG among all resources end
+  CGW -> RA++: BatchNotifyResourceChangedRequest
+  RA --> Database: Store ResourceChanged event that contains the current ETAG for each resource RA --> EB: Publish ResourceChanged event that contains the current ETAG for each resource return BatchNotifyResourceChangedResponse end
 CGW -> RA++: UpdateDeviceMetadataRequest with\nTwinSynchronization.State = IN_SYNC
 RA -> EB: DeviceMetadataUpdated with\nTwinSynchronization.State = IN_SYNC